Header file for mnyfmt().

 - The valid range for CE, the 'currenct exponent', is [0..6] [ a CE of 7 or bigger leaves

-untouched and the value returned is
+fmtstr untouched and the value returned is (char*)(0) ].

 - The first occurrence of the character

-is the decimal fraction separator (usually
+dec is the decimal fraction separator (usually '.' or ',').

 - When the decimal fraction separator character

-it is assumed to be '\0'
+dec does not appear in fmtstr it is assumed to be '\0' (end of string character).

 - After the

-format characters are substituted with the corresponding digit from the decimal part in moneyval
+dec separator all the leading consecutive '9' format characters are substituted with the corresponding digit from the decimal part in moneyval, using digit zero '0' as fill character.

 - All digits that inmediatly follow the decimal fraction separator are changed either to zero or to the corresponding digit taken from the decimal part in